waymaiker/mix-martial-judge/README.md

 ✔️ After each round, you will submit your round's result.
 ✔️ Data whose have been submitted can be modified.

+Currently on development
+-> whole market place
+-> SuperAdmin can sell an NFT
+-> A user can sell an NFT
+-> A user can buy an NFT
+-> A user can mint an NFT from an existing collection

 ## Important